sabrereyn/testimonials-grid-section/README.md

 - Twitter - [@Sabre-Reyn](https://twitter.com/Sabre_Reyn)

 **Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**

-## Got feedback for us?

-We love receiving feedback!
-We're always looking to improve our challenges and our platform.
-So if you have anything you'd like to mention, please email hi[at]frontendmentor[dot]io.

-This challenge is completely free.
-Please share it with anyone who will find it useful for practice.

-**Have fun building!** 🚀